Women’s History Month: Astro Alexandra’s Space Story

 3) What excites you most about space?

 4) Nancy Roman, known as the “Mother of Hubble,” was the first female executive and the first Chief Astronomer at NASA.
 In her youth, she assembled an astronomy group with friends to study the constellations.
-How important is community to you and are you close with other women in space?
+How important is community to you, and are you close with other women in space?

-We have a really tight-knit community of the women space creators.
+We have a really tight-knit community of women space creators.
 We all have a constant group message going.
 In November 2022, we all got together in Florida and met each other for the first time.
 There are 10-15 of us.

 Astro Alexandra and other women space communicators.